TLDR

 The keyboard came inside this huge carrying case.
 For a split keyboard, why does it need such a large case??

 Both boards are about 2 pounds each.
-After building the W70 and using the spring mount, I wanted something a bit more firmer, so I opted for the 1.6mm PCB board and the FR4 plate.
+After building the W70 and using the spring mount, I wanted something a bit firmer, so I opted for the 1.6mm PCB board and the FR4 plate.

-The keyboard came with it’s own stabilizers.
+The keyboard came with its own stabilizers.
 I wanted to buy another set of stabilizers, but most sets only come with 4 x 2U sized stabilizers.
 Because I want a larger backspace, I needed an extra 2U stabilizer, so I opted to just use what Qwertykeys provided.

 I had a set of Baby Kangaroos tactile switches, lubed and ready to go so I threw them on the keyboard just to try.
 After using the keyboard for the past few days though, I’m most likely going to swap the switches out to a linear switch.
-I have the Akko Rosewood switches coming in, so I’m excited to try that.
+I have the Akko Rosewood switches coming in, so I’m excited to try them.

 I really like the color scheme of the bottom of the keyboard.
 The dark pink area is the adjustable tent to make the keyboard higher or lower to fit the curve of the hand.